City-of-Helsinki/bestpractice/docs/accessibility.md

 * Cognitive disabilities.
 Many conditions affect cognitive ability, such as dementia and dyslexia, requiring easily understandable content.

 ### How is accessible content consumed?
 Users affected by these conditions use [assistive technology and adaptive strategies](https://www.w3.org/WAI/people-use-web/tools-techniques/) to browse our services.
-These include screen readers, screen magnifiers, speech recognition software, voice recognition, Braille terminals, eye-tracking systems, alternative keyboards and keyboard navigation.
+These include screen readers, screen magnifiers, voice recognition software, Braille terminals, eye-tracking systems, alternative keyboards and keyboard navigation.

 ## How to develop accessible services
 * Write standards compliant, semantic HTML and CSS